 “Told you,” Jane said.
 “You’re more likable than you think.”

 “I didn’t expect this.”
-And it couldn’t have been easy for Quinn to arrange this letter.
+And it couldn’t have been easy for Quinn to arrange the letter.
 Did mom and dad know she’d hired a courier?

 “What are you going to do?”